wp-plugins/i15d-wp/readme.txt

 * Use non-ASCII characters on permalinks?
 * Personalize more your current permalinks?

-*i15d WP* is a plugin specifically designed for fulfill this purposes with easiness.<br />
+*i15d WP* is a plugin specifically designed to fulfill this purposes without having to struggle.<br />
-You just need to activate this plugin and it will be *good-to-go*, no modification to core neither template files will be needed.
+You just need to activate this plugin and it will be *good-to-go*.<br />
+No modification to the core neither template files will be needed.

 == Installation ==